The Ausangate Trek

 We begin this third day of hiking very early.
 Today we tackle the Palomini pass so preparation is key.

-The Palomini pass is one of the highest points we’ll come across in this hike at over 16,000 feet above sea level (4,800 meters).
+The Palomini Pass is one of the highest points we’ll come across in this hike at over 16,000 feet above sea level (4,800 meters).

 As we push on and keep hiking you will come across several herds of Alpaca and of course Llamas.